Open Search -

 An advert for the sale of the 380 acre Bonawe Estate was reported in June 1914.
 Included in the sale was Taynuilt Golf Course which was on the Estate.

-The Bonawe Golf Club disappeared after WW1.
+The Taynuilt/Bonawe Golf Club disappeared at the time of WW1.

 Bonawe (Taynuilt) Golf Club, Taynuilt, Argyll.
 Sandy Herd lays out a new nine-hole course in 1935.